Kovah/LinkAce-Website/content/docs/v1/setup/setup-without-docker.md

 ### 4. Point your web server to /public

-For security reasons the application won't run from the base filder where you extracted the files to.
+For security reasons the application won't run from the base folder where you extracted the files to.
 Instead, point your web server to the `/public` directory in your linkace folder.

 If you are using Apache, LinkAce already ships with a proper .htaccess file.